canonical/charming-actions/README.md

 > #### ⚠️ Prerequisites
 >
-> To use this action, start by adding a repository secret to your Github repository.
+> To use these actions, start by adding a repository secret to your Github repository.
 In
 > the example below, it's called `CHARMCRAFT_TOKEN`, but can be anything you want.
 > See https://juju.is/docs/sdk/remote-env-auth for more information
 > on how to generate the appropriate credentials. `GITHUB_TOKEN` does not need to be explicitly